 What is Psoriasis?

 What is psoriasis?
-It's a skin condition that affects 2-3% of the global population.
-Find out more about what causes this disease, and the treatments that are available.
+It's a skin condition that 2 or 3 in every hundred people suffer from.
+Find out more about what causes this disease, and what psoriasis treatments are available.

 Why do people get psoriasis?

 Psoriasis triggers can range from external factors like skin abrasions and chemical irritation, to internal ones like stress, some infections and certain medications.
 Understanding your psoriasis triggers is essential to taking control of your condition.
 Although they vary from person to person, your doctor can help identify what yours are.

 Tune out your psoriasis itch with these 5 pointers